-They defeat the purpose, an afternoon uptown after you read two chapters hampers progress.
+Finish a paper, reward yourself with the new episode of your favorite TV series.
 Read two chapters, take a brisk walk alone and have a cold drink.
 Read two more chapters, phone a friend.
-Remember that you want to keep working.
+Just remember that you want to keep working.

-Procrastination, like any other habit formed over time, takes many new experiences to make a permanent change.
+Procrastination, like any other habit forms over time and takes many new experiences to make a permanent change.
 Notice improvement.